Welcome to the QDEC page dedicated to you!

 1. Funded Positions within grants

-From time to time, I will have funded positions within grants, with expectations ranging from very specific questions in the applied realm, to directed questions with more general outcomes sought, largely depending on the funding source.
+From time to time, I will have funded positions within grants, with expectations ranging from very specific questions, to directed research ideas with more general outcomes sought, largely depending on the funding source.
 In general, I will advertise these publicly on lists such as ECOLOG-L, Ecophys, and other appropriate job boards.

 Self-funded: Graduate students who secure funding prior to applying are likely to gain the highest priority in applications and have maximal success.
 I am open to discussions with prospective students about funding opportunities to apply for.
 Remember this can be a very long process, so start early!
 Check out my LINKS page for some ideas of where to start.

-TA funded: TA opportunities are available for outstanding applicants; while I do not recommend teaching through an entire graduate career, particularly if you intend to do international fieldwork or long lab hours with timed experiments, this is a great way to get going, gain teaching experience, and not starve.
+Teaching Assistantship funded: TA opportunities are available for outstanding applicants; while I do not recommend teaching through an entire graduate career, particularly if you intend to do international fieldwork or long lab hours with timed experiments, this is a great way to get going, gain teaching experience, and not starve.
 Applying for independent funding to supplement a TA salary and conduct research is encouraged, but ideally, securing funding to not need a TA position is the outcome.
-This option is often a patchwork of funding sources - small grants for research, fellowships to offset tuition and stipend, or some combination of the two.
-The applicant who is likely to secure a TA position will have a very high GPA and extremely high GREs.

 Undergraduates: